10 Things Nobody Will Tell You About Having A Baby

-After reading "20 Things I Wish I Knew Before I Had Children," on ModernMom earlier this week, I was inspired to share some wisdom of my own.
+After reading "20 Things I Wish I Knew Before I Had Kids," I was inspired to share some wisdom of my own.

 So without further ado, here are ten things I learned as a new mom: